 Wisconsin State Income Taxes - The Wisconsin Department of Revenue

 The Wisconsin Department of Revenue website is a great resource.
 Most international students/scholars will need to file the individual Form 1NPR.
 However, you should always read the instructions for any tax form to be sure you are using the correct form.
 The forms must be sent to the Wisconsin Department of Revenue by April 15.

 Tax Preparation Assistance and Resources

 Sprintax is another tax preparation software.
 It is an on-line system that is especially designed for international students and scholars and will guide you through each part of the 1040NR tax return process.
 The service costs about $36 and helps you prepare and print the appropriate federal tax forms.
-Learn more about Sprintax at: https://www.sprintax.com/
+Learn how Sprintax works.

 Internal Revenue Service - The IRS number for toll-free recorded tax information is 1-800-829-1040.

 The Milwaukee IRS office is located at 211 W. Wisconsin Avenue, Milwaukee, Wisconsin, 53203.
 You may receive individual assistance by visiting or calling (414) 231-2100.
 The office is open Monday-Friday 8:30 a.m. - 4:30 p.m.
 Be sure to inform whomever you speak with about your United States legal status (such as F-1 or J-1) so that you may receive information that is accurate for you.

 The IRS Volunteer Income Tax Assistance (VITA) program offers on-site assistance with tax questions.
 You can learn about Milwaukee VITA and get free tax prep help.
 The closest VITA site to Marquette is at MATC.

 Other fee-based help for completing your tax forms may be available from websites or tax preparation companies.
 (OIE cannot recommend or endorse tax preparation sites, organizations or software.)